-Prerequisite: College Algebra or Statistics.
+Prerequisite: MAT 114 Intermediate Algebra or MAT 120 Precalculus.
 Required Knowledge: The course is highly quantitative.
-Strong algebra skills and the ability to create spreadsheets, especially EXCEL, are required for this course.
+Strong algebra skills and ability to create spreadsheets, especially EXCEL, are required for this course.
 College algebra, basic statistics or equivalent are required.
 Knowledge of micro or macro economics is recommended.